 - A student seeking credit in any course must attend such lectures and perform satisfactorily such oral, practical, written and other work as the Head of Department/School concerned may require.
-The Head of Department/School shall give reasonable notice of these requirements in writing (see Regulation C1 and C3). - No student may receive credit for both of two substantially equivalent courses.
-Note: Courses to which this restriction applies are in general indicated in the Restrictions column of the Schedules to the Course Regulations. - If a specific course is offered under different course codes, a student passing such a course may subsequently elect to receive credit under any one of those course codes.
+The Head of Department/School shall give reasonable notice of these requirements in writing (see Section C Work and Assessment, regulations 1 and 3 below). - No student may receive credit for both of two substantially equivalent courses.
+Note: Courses to which this restriction applies are in general indicated in the restrictions column of the schedules to the degree regulations. - If a specific course is offered under different course codes, a student passing such a course may subsequently elect to receive credit under any one of those course codes.

-- A student enrolled in a course for a Certificate of Proficiency may not receive credit for that course towards a degree, diploma, certificate or professional qualification without the leave of the Dean. - 5.
+- A student enrolled in a course for a Certificate of Proficiency may not receive credit for that course towards a degree, diploma, certificate or professional qualification without the approval of the Dean. - 5.
 Credit may be withheld from any student who fails to pay any fee, fine or cost owed to the University or to a Department/School, or who fails to return University property.
-Note: This applies, for example, to the refund of Student Allowances overpayment, Library and parking fines and to costs incurred on behalf of students who are required to take part in fieldwork or excursions at their own expense. - 6.
-A student shall take reasonable care of all University apparatus, equipment, machinery and other material with which he or she works and may be required to replace or repair, to the satisfaction of the Head of Department/School concerned, any apparatus, equipment, machinery or other material lost or damaged through lack of reasonable care on his or her part.
-A student who fails to comply with these requirements may at the discretion of the Academic Board, be excluded from laboratories and workshops or from using any such equipment, machinery or other material. - 7. (a) A candidate who wishes to qualify for a degree of the University of Canterbury but is unable to complete studies for that degree as an internal student of this University may be permitted to credit approved courses passed in one or more of the following ways: - i. as an internal student of another university in New Zealand or overseas; - ii. as an extramural student registered for tuition at another university in New Zealand or overseas: - iii. as a student enrolled extramurally without tuition at Canterbury. - (b) A candidate seeking credit under this Regulation must make prior application to the Academic Board. - Note: Regulations 7(a) and 7(b) are under review. - (a) No candidate shall normally be eligible to graduate with the Degree of Bachelor of Arts, Bachelor of Commerce, Bachelor of Education, Bachelor of Education in Science, Bachelor of Science, Bachelor of Sport Coaching, Bachelor of Teaching and Learning (Early Childhood), or Bachelor of Teaching and Learning (Primary), unless he or she has been credited with courses of this University which:
+Note: This applies, for example, to the refund of Student Allowances overpayment, Library and parking fines and to costs incurred on behalf of students who are required to take part in fieldwork or excursions at their own expense.

+- 6. A student shall take reasonable care of all University apparatus, equipment, machinery and other material with which he or she works and may be required to replace or repair, to the satisfaction of the Head of Department/School concerned, any apparatus, equipment, machinery or other material lost or damaged through lack of reasonable care on his or her part.
+A student who fails to comply with these requirements may at the discretion of the Academic Board, be excluded from laboratories and workshops or from using any such equipment, machinery or other material. - 7. (a) A candidate who wishes to qualify for a degree of the University of Canterbury but is unable to complete studies for that degree as a student of this university may be permitted to credit approved courses passed as a student of another university in New Zealand or overseas. - (b) A candidate seeking credit under this regulation must make prior application to the Academic Board. - Note: This regulation is not applicable to students studying by distance, at a regional campus or flexibly, for which no special permission is required, or to students with timetable difficulties. - (a) When attendance is expected in a course, a student enrolled in an undergraduate, Honours or Masters course may, in exceptional circumstances and with the approval of the relevant Head of Department/ School, study for the course away from the University of Canterbury Christchurch campus.
+Such a student is not expected to attend all classes, but will complete all oral, written, practical and other work and will sit all tests and formal examinations for the course.